jeffjc97/CS-171-Evolving-Alliances/README.md

 The visualization can be accessed here: TODO

-A screencast of the different features of our visualization can be viewed here: TODO
+A screencast of the different features of our visualization can be viewed [here](http://jeffjc97.github.io/CS-171-Evolving-Alliances/).

 # Features
 - On the home page, there are links to the other pages of the site - project overview, visualization, and data overview.